Reverse Sear Prime Rib

 Keep the Additional Flavors Simple and Traditional

-For my prime rib rub, the only flavors I use to accent the beef are fresh rosemary, fresh thyme, and black pepper:
+For my prime rib rub, the only flavors I use to accent the beef are fresh rosemary, fresh thyme, and black pepper.
+Combine them in a small bowl.

 And before someone asks, that’s right, no garlic.
 I don’t believe garlic has any place here, and I say this as someone who loves garlic.
 It’s too strong of a flavor here and takes away too much from the beef, and it’s also very prone to burning.